All Episodes

 And the only reason it did was that there was a decision made to try to mollify the community.

-This was not an incident in any way, shape, manner, or form the way it was originally reported.
+But there was never, once the facts of this case have become known, this was not an incident in any way, shape, matter, or form the way it was originally reported.

-And we haven't even discussed here the use of force doctrine that is on the books in the state of Missouri, and is one of the primary reasons that the cop was not charged is the use of force doctrine, which means that the permission that law enforcement has granted by law to use force under circumstances in which his life or the lives of innocent bystanders are threatened.
+And we haven't even discussed here the use of force doctrine that is on the books in the state of Missouri and is one of the primary reasons that the cop was not charged is the use of force doctrine, the permission that law enforcement has granted by law to use force under circumstances in which his life or the lives of innocent bystanders are threatened.

 He felt it was.